FrostJam0/FrostJam0/README.md

 The best part of this entire journey wasn't the code, the servers, or the platforms.
 It was the people.

 I have met, conversed with, and worked alongside so many awesome individuals.
-To the friends I made, the mentors who guided me, and the developers who inspired me: **thank you**.
-Your presence made every late-night debug session and project launch worth it.
+To the friends I made, the mentors who guided me, and the developers who inspired me, my friends': **thank you**.
+Your presence made every late-night and project launch worth it.
 I am incredibly grateful for every interaction and memory.

 ---

 ## 🌌 Moving Forward

 Everything has its season.
 While this persona is coming to an end, the drive to create remains.
-It is time to step away, close this chapter, and move on to become my true self.
+It is time to step away, close this chapter, and move on to become my true self'.

 Thank you for being a part of this story, even if only for a moment.